corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/node/operating/monitoring-and-logging/rpc-audit-collector.md

 # RPC Audit Data Collection Tool

 In this section, you will learn how to run the RPC Audit Data Collection Tool in order to collect recorded RPC audit data.
 This tool is distributed as part of Corda Enterprise.

-The RPC data recorded by the node is explained in detail on the [RPC Audit Data Recording]({{< relref "../../setup/rpc-audit-data-recording.md" >}}) page.
+The RPC data recorded by the node is explained in [Recording of RPC audit data]({{< relref "../../setup/rpc-audit-data-recording.md" >}}).

 ## Collecting RPC audit data

-To enable the collection of recorded RPC Audit Data, we have provided a new RPC action with options for filtering data collection based on `username`, `action`, and a specific time range (by specifying `startTime` and `endTime`).
+To enable the collection of recorded RPC Audit Data, we have provided an RPC action with options for filtering data collection based on `username`, `action`, and a specific time range (by specifying `startTime` and `endTime`).
 All of these filters are optional and are not applied if not explicitly enabled.

 The action is available on the `AuditDataRPCOps` interface.